I'm passionate about helping Wisconsin families protect their assets and preserve what matters to them for generations to come.

-When I first started practicing law, I realized the estate planning industry isn't designed to serve growing families or protect their children to the fullest extent possible.
+When I first started practicing law in Milwaukee, I realized the estate planning industry isn't designed to serve growing families or protect their children to the fullest extent possible.

 That's why I started Trinkl Estate Planning, S.C.

-My goal is to offer a holistic and welcoming approach to estate planning and asset protection.
+My goal is to offer Wisconsin families and individuals a holistic and welcoming approach to estate planning and asset protection.

 After my mother passed away unexpectedly, I was left with only a handful of emails and messages that she left behind.
 And the opportunity to share our stories, dreams, and goals with each other was gone.

 I never want families to feel that same loss.
 That's why with every estate plan I work with you to capture and pass on your most valuable assets - your stories, experiences, and values - to the ones you love.

 When you think about lawyers, a certain image comes to mind.
 You think of intimidating suits, stuffy offices, and cold demeanors.

 Traditionally, working with a lawyer goes like this:

 You go to the lawyer's office for a will or a trust because you've heard that's what you need.
 The lawyer asks you a few questions and then suggests a plan for you.

 It's very likely he won't take the time to educate you about all of the estate planning options available and what each one really means for your family.
 He tells you how much the plan will cost but you don't fully understand what you're paying for.